Wize University Biology Textbook > Animal Physiology

 - View the solution and report whether you got it right or wrong.

-Describe how a lizard may use behavioural thermoregulation on a hot day.
+Describe how a lizard may use behavioral thermoregulation on a hot day.